 They're numerous, to be sure, but one of the most noticeable advantages is the ability to quickly provide well-cooked foods, even at high volumes.
 Steam releases its heat immediately on contact with food, which means it provides very fast cooking while keeping your foods moist.
-Though not quite as effective at this type of cooking as a dedicated steamer, these still give the benefits of it.
+Though not quite as effective at this type of cooking as a dedicated steamer, a combi oven still provides those benefits.
 Likewise, they provide efficient cooking through convection, which helps eliminate hot and cold air pockets.
 Both of these methods are known for speeding up cooking and providing consistent results, so combining them only builds on the strengths of each.

 Finding the Right Size

 For most kitchens, capacity will be one of the main considerations.
-One of the biggest benefits of these is that they combine the operations of two other types of cooking equipment.
+One of the biggest benefits of combi oven is that it combines the operations of two other types of cooking equipment.
 On top of that, they can also provide considerable capacity in that space.

 The convection steam oven is evaluated by whether it will accommodate full-size (18x26) or half-size (18x13) sheet pans.
 Each type will fit full-size hotel or steam table pans, which measure 12x20.
 Which one you choose may be as simple as knowing which your kitchen typically uses.
 If it's not, full-size units are likely to offer higher capacity than similar half-size ones, so keep that in mind if you need more output.

 It's important to note that you may need different types of pans for the various cooking methods offered by a combination oven.
 If you're roasting or baking large quantities of food, you'll probably want to get a hotel pan that offers plenty of room within its solid walls.
 Steaming is best done with a perforated steam table pan, which exposes more of your food to the humid air.
 Baking items like cookies and pastries, as well as roasting larger cuts of meat, is best done on a sheet pan.